rudwo8134/Speerproejct/README.md

 -------------------------------
-I didnt remove the function for mobile version yet. now, only working for only display. i will add the function soon. because i need to remove hover effect(sep,12)
+I didnt remove the function for mobile version yet. now, only working for only display. i will add the function soon. because i need to remove hover effect(sep,12). and also i need to add the design for tablet.